jboss-developer/jboss-portal-quickstarts/jsf2-hello-world-portlet/README.md

 Maven Configuration
 -------------------

-No special settings are needed to be made in settings.xml.
-All necessary artifacts are available over public repositories.
+You do not need to touch you settings.xml because of this quickstart.
+All necessary artifacts are available in public repositories.

 Start the Portal